Forescout/eyeExtend-Connect/Infoblox/README.md

 The eyeExtend Connect Infoblox App provides functionality to retrieve the matched DHCP Fingerprint, Device Class and DHCP Option Sequence in Infoblox and report this in the Forescout platform to assist with device classification.

 Currently, if there is a conflict for a device within Infoblox, this App will not retrieve any data to avoid pulling incorrect data into Forescout host profiles.

+This app has been tested with Infoblox Web API version 2.12.3

 # What to Do
 To set up your system for using the eyeExtend Connect Infoblox App, perform the following steps: